realA10001986/Dash-Gauges/hardware/README.md

 ### Adjustment on CircuitSetup Control Boards

 CircuitSetup-produced boards have pre-installed trimpots (trimmer potentiometers).
-In order to adjust those for your very gauges, proceed as follows:
+In order to adjust those for your very gauges, proceed as follows, for each meter:

 - Remove all built-in resistors, caps etc from the meter.
 The meter's input terminals must be directly connected to the meter's coil.
-- Check that the trimpots (purple_3, purple_1, purple_5) are at their maximum resistance.
+- Check that the trimpot of the meter (purple_3, purple_1, purple_5) is at its maximum resistance.
 - Connect the meter to the Control Board.
 - Power up; after the startup-sequence, hold the "Time Travel" button for 5 seconds.
 - Navigate your browser to the Config Portal.